gusmp/ValidationExtensions/README.md

 3.Assembly
 ===========

-The assemble compiled and ready to run is in ValidationExtensions\bin\Release folder.
+The assembly has been compiled and it is ready to run in ValidationExtensions\bin\Release folder.

 4.Usage
 =======